awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-run-and-manage-shut-down.md

 ## Shut Down Resources<a name="notebooks-run-and-manage-shut-down-sessions"></a>

+You can reach the **Running Terminals and Kernels** pane on the left side of Amazon SageMaker Studio with the ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Running_squid@2x.png) icon\.
 The **Running Terminals and Kernels** pane consists of four sections\.
 Each section lists all the resources of that type\.
 You can shut down each resource individually or shut down all the resources in a section at the same time\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-notebook-shutdown-resource.png)